Elon, North Carolina

 That is a little strange.
 If you are going to make a prophecy, you put it in the future tense.
 This is a prophecy and it is all in the past tense looking back on events.

 He WAS despised and rejected (Isaiah 53:3 NIV).
 He WAS pierced for our transgressions; He WAS crushed for our iniquities (Isaiah 53:5 NIV).
 He WAS oppressed and afflicted (Isaiah 53:7 NIV).
-Everything is past tense.
+Everything is past tense, at least in English.

 3) This chapter is a poem

 It is not only a prophecy; it is a poem.
-The poem is made up of five stanzas.
+It has a poetic structure.
+It is made up of five stanzas.
 Each stanza is made of three verses each.
 There are three different speakers in this poem.
 God the Father speaks.
 The nation of Israel speaks, and Isaiah speaks.

 You say, “It does not sound like a poem.
 It doesn’t rhyme.”
 Hebrew poetry does not rhyme words.
 It rhymes thoughts.
 It rhymes ideas.